andrew-erasmus/andrew-erasmus/README.md

 Hey there!
 I'm @andrew-erasmus, and welcome to my GitHub profile!

 I'm all about learning and bringing cool ideas to life.
-Currently, I'm diving deep into the fundamentals of JavaScript, honing my skills to create awesome web applications.
+Currently, I'm focusing on the fundamentals of JavaScript, honing my skills to create awesome web applications.

 What you'll find in my profile: